cnp3/ebook/principles/linkstate.rst

  To deal with the memory corruption problem, link state packets contain a checksum or CRC.
 This checksum is computed by the router that generates the LSP.
 Each router must verify the checksum when it receives or floods an LSP.
 Furthermore, each router must periodically verify the checksums of the LSPs stored in its LSDB.
 This enables them to cope with memory errors that could corrupt the LSDB as the one that occurred in the ARPANET.

 Flooding is illustrated in the figure below.
 By exchanging HELLO messages, each router learns its direct neighbors.
 For example, router `E` learns that it is directly connected to routers `D`, `B` and `C`.
 Its first LSP has sequence number `0` and contains the directed links `E->D`, `E->B` and `E->C`.
 Router `E` sends its LSP on all its links and routers `D`, `B` and `C` insert the LSP in their LSDB and forward it over their other links.

-.. inginious:: q-net-ls

 .. figure:: /principles/figures/ls-flooding.png
    :align: center
    :scale: 100

    Flooding : example

 Flooding allows LSPs to be distributed to all routers inside the network without relying on routing tables.
 In the example above, the LSP sent by router `E` is likely to be sent twice on some links in the network.
 For example, routers `B` and `C` receive `E`'s LSP at almost the same time and forward it over the `B-C` link.
 To avoid sending the same LSP twice on each link, a possible solution is to slightly change the pseudo-code above so that a router waits for some random time before forwarding a LSP on each link.
 The drawback of this solution is that the delay to flood an LSP to all routers in the network increases.
 In practice, routers immediately flood the LSPs that contain new information (e.g. addition or removal of a link) and delay the flooding of refresh LSPs (i.e. LSPs that contain exactly the same information as the previous LSP originating from this router) [FFEB2005]_.